List icon Contents

 */

-public final class HelloWorld {
+public final class BrowserViewSwt {

 public static void main(String[] args) {

-// Creating and running Chromium engine
+// Creating and running Chromium engine.

-Engine engine = Engine.newInstance(HARDWARE_ACCELERATED);
+var engine = Engine.newInstance(HARDWARE_ACCELERATED);

-Browser browser = engine.newBrowser();
+var browser = engine.newBrowser();

-// Loading the required web page
+// Loading the required web page.

 browser.navigation().loadUrl("https://html5test.teamdev.com");

-Display display = new Display();
+var display = new Display();

-Shell shell = new Shell(display);
+var shell = new Shell(display);

 shell.setText("JxBrowser SWT");